Our Team

 Juliana received her Ph.D. from the University of Liverpool (UK) on immune-oncology.
 Her work focused on identifying and targeting a macrophage-derived molecule responsible for shaping the tumour microenvironment in the metastatic liver of pancreatic cancer.
 Following her interest in addressing the therapeutic challenges of cancer biology, she joined the Grey Lab in York as a Postdoctoral Research Associate in May 2023 to study how protein homeostasis modulates AML development and relapse.

-Anjum Kahn, M.D.
+Anjum Khan, M.D.
 Ph.D.

 Dr Anjum Khan is a consultant haematologist who holds an MRC Clinical Academic Research Partnership award to lead joint projects with the Grey lab.